 Call us today

-Ritalin contains the immediate-release form of methylphenidate, whereas Concerta contains an extended-release form.
+Ritalin is the brand name of the immediate-release form of methylphenidate.
 Both drugs are typically taken orally, and the use of Concerta reduces the need for multiple administrations of the medication throughout the day.
-Another medication, Daytrana, is a patch form of methylphenidate that can be used by some individuals for the treatment of ADHD, narcolepsy, etc.
+Methylphenidate is also available as a transdermal patch under the brand name Daytrana.2

-The CNS stimulant methylphenidate works by blocking the reuptake of the excitatory neurotransmitters dopamine and norepinephrine.
+Methylphenidate, the active ingredient in Concerta, works by blocking the reuptake of neurotransmitters dopamine and norepinephrine.
 This mechanism of action also has residual effects..
 Massive releases of dopamine cause increased feelings of euphoria that are associated with reinforcement or repeating a particular action or behavior.
 Dopamine is a neurotransmitter that’s associated in the development of most addictive behavior.1

 Because individuals can develop physical dependence on Concerta (having both tolerance and withdrawal), anyone who has abused the drug for more than a few weeks should consult with a physician before discontinuing it.
-Chronic abusers will benefit from a formal physician-assisted withdrawal management program to address cravings and withdrawal symptoms, and to help them get on the road to recovery.
-Most often, withdrawal management for stimulant medications (medical detox) can be successfully completed in an inpatient treatment setting, a residential treatment setting, or even an outpatient treatment setting, depending on the needs of the individual.
+Chronic abusers will benefit from a formal physician-assisted withdrawal management program (medical detox) to address cravings and withdrawal symptoms, and to help them get on the road to recovery.
+This can be successfully completed in an inpatient treatment setting, a residential treatment setting, or even an outpatient treatment setting, depending on the needs of the individual.

 Following withdrawal management, individuals should become involved in a formal substance use disorder treatment program that should include the following components:

-Success is often just a matter of remaining in treatment and trying to improve one’s condition despite experiencing inevitable setbacks that occur as a result of living in the world.
 Relapses occur frequently, even in individuals who are involved in the most comprehensive forms of treatment.
 Remaining involved in treatment helps individuals learn from their experiences, develop stronger plans of recovery, and eventually experience success.
-There is a strong relationship between successful recovery from any substance use disorder and the length of time that one remains actively involved in treatment-related activities, such that those who remain in treatment-related activities for longer periods of time have far greater rates of success in recovery.
+There’s a strong relationship between successful recovery from a substance use disorder and the length of time that one remains actively involved in treatment-related activities, such that those who remain in treatment-related activities for longer periods of time have far greater rates of success in recovery.